Being environmentally conscious is important as there is only one planet, earth!

 Not only is protecting planet earth part of humans’ moral obligation and the right thing to do, but it can promote better health and can save you money!

-There is a growing responsibility among individuals to take concrete actions towards a more sustainable lifestyle.
+There is a growing responsibility among individuals to take concrete actions toward a more sustainable lifestyle.

 Firstly, What is an Eco-friendly?

 Let’s start by looking at an eco-friendly definition.
 It’s a term that is often used when it comes to the environment and climate change, but it’s not always understood.

 Eco-friendly is something that is earth-friendly and does not harm the environment.
 Along these same lines, eco-living or green living refers to a lifestyle that is environmentally friendly and contributes to the protection and conservation of nature.

 Eco-friendly includes practices that conserve resources like water and energy and prevent air, water, and land pollution.

 Adopting an eco-friendly lifestyle and reducing your carbon footprint can seem overwhelming at first but it is very easy.
 There are easy steps and actions that can be taken to help the greater good of the planet and live a more eco-friendly lifestyle.

 20 Easy Ways to be More Eco-Friendly Living

 Are you ready to take action but unsure where to start?
 We’ve provided 20 easy ways that you can make that will help you live a more eco-friendly lifestyle.

 1. Implement the 3 R’s

 Reduce, reuse and recycle.
 Implement the three R’s into your daily routine.
 This will help you reduce your waste and help you contribute to cleaner planet earth.

 Find a compost program that works for you and your family.
 If your municipality or town offers compost pickup take advantage of that.
 You can also look into getting a compost bin for your backyard or living composting worms.

 Implement this rule where you only buy one product once you finish a product.
 You can also implement this with your closet (e.g. one shirt in, one shirt out).